Dual graphs and modified Barlow--Bass resistance estimates for repeated barycentric subdivisions: Multiplicative estimates and other proofs

 To obtain an upper bound on $R_n$, we glue together 6 copies of $\widehat G_{n-1}$ to produce a graph which has an edge set contained in $E^H_n$ consisting of $2^n$ paths from $A_n^H$ to $B_n^H$.
-Then, using proposition \ref{opengraphs} and Kirchhoff's laws in addition to the above argument, we obtain that we are connecting $A_n^H$ to $B_n^H$ with $2$ parallel connections of three sequential wires of resistance $\widehat{R}_n$.
+Then, using Kirchhoff's laws and the above argument, we obtain that we are connecting $A_n^H$ to $B_n^H$ with $2$ parallel connections of three sequential wires of resistance $\widehat{R}_n$.
 Thus we have that $R_n \leq 3R_{n-1}/2 = (3/2)^n$. \end{proof}